-In additional acts taken in furtherance of the conspiracy, Chang thereafter continued meeting with and discussing the design of the 8-Bit ADC and 14-Bit ADC with the engineering consultants and the 24th Research Institute.
-For example, on or about November 1, 2009, Chang participated in a call with Huang, the engineering consultants, and representatives from the 24th Research Institute in which Director Ruzhang Li of the 24th Research Institute demanded GTSI's schedule, including completion dates of the circuit design, layout, inspection and verification for the ADCs.
+In additional acts taken in furtherance of the conspiracy, Huang continued meeting with and discussing the testing and design of the 8-Bit ADC and 14-Bit ADC with the engineering consultants and the 24th Research Institute.
+On multiple occasions in or around October 2009, Huang and Chang met with the engineering consultants to discuss their progress on the ADC project for the 24th Research Institute.
+Finally, on or about November 1, 2009, Huang participated in a call with Chang, the engineering consultants, and representatives from the 24th Research Institute in which Director Ruzhang Li of the 24th Research Institute demanded

+GTSI's schedule, including completion dates of the circuit design, layout, inspection and verification for the ADCs.

-In so doing, Chang committed one violation of Section 764.2(d) of the Regulations.
+In so doing, Huang committed one violation of Section 764.2(d) of the Regulations.

-Accordingly, Chang is hereby notified that an administrative proceeding is instituted against him pursuant to Section 13(c) of the Act and Part 766 of the Regulations for the purpose of obtaining an order imposing administrative sanctions, including any or all of the following:
+Accordingly, Huang is hereby notified that an administrative proceeding is instituted against her pursuant to Section 13(c) of the Act and Part 766 of the Regulations for the purpose of obtaining an order imposing administrative sanctions, including any or all of the following:

-- The maximum civil penalty allowed by law of up to the greater of \$250,000 per violation or twice the value of the transaction that is the basis of the violation;
+- The maximum civil penalty allowed by law of up to the greater of \$250,000 per violation or twice the value of the transaction that is the basis of the violation;3

 - Denial of export privileges; and/or

 - Exclusion from practice before BIS.

-If Chang fails to answer the charges contained in this letter within 30 days after being served with notice of issuance of this letter, that failure will be treated as a default.
+If Huang fails to answer the charges contained in this letter within 30 days after being served with notice of issuance of this letter, that failure will be treated as a default.
 See 15 C.F.R. §§ 766.6 and 766.7.
-If Chang defaults, the Administrative Law Judge may find the charges alleged in this letter are true without a hearing or further notice to Chang.
-The Under Secretary of
+If Huang defaults, the Administrative Law Judge may find the charges alleged in this letter are true without a hearing or further notice to Huang.
+The Under Secretary of Commerce for Industry and Security may then impose up to the maximum penalty for the charges in this letter.